Niina Marni (Are you good?).

 At Wirltu Yarlu, we understand that university can be daunting experience for all students, including those of Aboriginal and Torres Strait Islander heritage.
 Our Cultural Advisors want to help students feel safe and welcomed at the University of Adelaide by providing tailored cultural advice and emotional support.

-Whether you're facing challenges in your study, work or family life, both Rod and Rosemary are available to help you work through your concerns in a safe, culturally appropriate space.
+Whether you're facing challenges in your study, work or family life, Uncle Rod is available to help you work through your concerns in a safe, culturally appropriate space.

 Welcome to Country

-Our Cultural Advisors are available for Welcome to Country for University of Adelaide or external events.
+Our Cultural Advisor is available for Welcome to Country for University of Adelaide or external events.

 What is a Welcome to Country?